microsoft/terminal/doc/specs/#885 - winrt Terminal Settings.md

 settingsClone = settingsSource.Clone()
 ```

-As the user navigates the Settings UI, the relevant contents of `settingsSource` will be retrieved and presented.
+As the user navigates the Settings UI, the relevant contents of `settingsClone` will be retrieved and presented.
-As the user makes changes to the Settings UI, XAML will hold on to the changes that are made.
+ As the user makes changes to the Settings UI, XAML will update `settingsClone` using XAML data binding.
-When the user saves/applies the changes in the XAML, `settingsClone` will be updated to reflect those changes,
-then `settingsClone.ApplyChanges("settings.json", settingsSource)` is called.
-This compares the changes between
-`settingsClone` and `settingsSource`, then injects the changes (if any) to `settings.json`.
+ When the user saves/applies the changes in the XAML, `settingsClone.Save("settings.json")` is called; this compares the changes between `settingsClone` and `settingsSource`, then injects the changes (if any) to `settings.json`.

 As mentioned earlier, TerminalApp detects a change to "settings.json" to update its `AppSettings`.
  Since the above triggers a change to `settings.json`, TerminalApp will also update itself.
 When